DrosteEffect/ColorVisionDeficiency/README.md

 ## Which Function Should I Use? ##

-Use `cvdsim` when you want to *check* how colors may look to someone with CVD.
+Use `cvdsim` when you want to *check* how colors may look to someone with dichromatic CVD.

 Use `daltonizer` when you want a simple, fast image recoloring method.
 It is the easiest option to apply to images, RGB values, and MATLAB colormaps, but because it is fixed and content-independent it can sometimes overcorrect.

 Use `machado2010` when you want an image-dependent recoloring method based on local color-contrast loss.
-It is intended for dichromats and can preserve temporal coherence across image sequences when previous-state outputs are reused.
+It can preserve temporal coherence across image sequences when previous-state outputs are reused (i.e. it can be used with video data).

 Use `milic2015` when you want an image-dependent recoloring method that aims to preserve naturalness by segmenting image chromaticities before recoloring.
 It exposes several options because the underlying paper leaves some implementation choices to the user.